Valerie Solanas: Trial

-In January 1969, Solanas underwent psychiatric evaluation and was diagnosed with chronic paranoid schizophrenia.
+In January 1969, Solanas underwent a psychiatric evaluation and was diagnosed with chronic paranoid schizophrenia.
 In June, she was deemed fit to stand trial.
-She represented herself without an attorney and pleaded guilty to "reckless assault with intent to harm."
+She represented herself without an attorney and pleaded guilty to "reckless assault with intent to harm".
 Solanas was sentenced to three years in prison, with one year of time served.

-After murder attempt
+Imprisonment

+Solanas spent a few weeks at the State Prison for Women at Bedford Hills in May 1970, before being sent back to Matteawan State Hospital for the Criminally Insane.
+After escaping from Matteawan in April 1971 and eluding the police for two months, she was apprehended and returned to Matteawan on June 16, 1971.
+Solanas completed her prison sentence at the end of that month, at which point she was released.

+Media response

 The shooting of Warhol propelled Solanas into the public spotlight, prompting a flurry of commentary and opinions in the media.
-Robert Marmorstein, writing in The Village Voice, declared that Solanas "has dedicated the remainder of her life to the avowed purpose of eliminating every single male from the face of the earth."
-Norman Mailer called her the "Robespierre of feminism."
+Robert Marmorstein, writing in The Village Voice, declared that Solanas "has dedicated the remainder of her life to the avowed purpose of eliminating every single male from the face of the earth".
+Norman Mailer called her the "Robespierre of feminism".
+Historian Alice Echols writes that members of New York Radical Women knew "next to nothing" about Solanas until her 1968 shooting of Warhol, but that afterward, Solanas’s case became a cause célèbre among radical feminists, and SCUM Manifesto became "obligatory reading".

-Ti-Grace Atkinson, the New York chapter president of the National Organization for Women (NOW), described Solanas as "the first outstanding champion of women's rights" and "a 'heroine' of the feminist movement," and "smuggled [her manifesto] ... out of the mental hospital where Solanas was confined."
+Ti-Grace Atkinson, the New York chapter president of the National Organization for Women (NOW), described Solanas as "the first outstanding champion of women's rights" and "a 'heroine' of the feminist movement", and "smuggled [her manifesto] ... out of the mental hospital where Solanas was confined".
 According to Betty Friedan, the NOW board rejected Atkinson's statement.
 Atkinson left NOW and founded another feminist organization.
-According to Friedan, "the media continued to treat Ti-Grace as a leader of the women's movement, despite its repudiation of her."
+According to Friedan, "the media continued to treat Ti-Grace as a leader of the women's movement, despite its repudiation of her".
 Kennedy, another NOW member, called Solanas "one of the most important spokeswomen of the feminist movement."

-English professor Dana Heller argued that Solanas was "very much aware of feminist organizations and activism," but "had no interest in participating in what she often described as 'a civil disobedience luncheon club.'"
-Heller also stated that Solanas could "reject mainstream liberal feminism for its blind adherence to cultural codes of feminine politeness and decorum which the SCUM Manifesto identifies as the source of women's debased social status."
+English professor Dana Heller argued that Solanas was "very much aware of feminist organizations and activism", but "had no interest in participating in what she often described as 'a civil disobedience luncheon club.'"
+Heller also stated that Solanas could "reject mainstream liberal feminism for its blind adherence to cultural codes of feminine politeness and decorum which the SCUM Manifesto identifies as the source of women's debased social status".

-Solanas and Warhol

-After Solanas was released from the New York State Prison for Women in 1971, she stalked Warhol and others over the telephone and was arrested again in November 1971.
-She was subsequently institutionalized several times and then drifted into obscurity.

-The shooting had a profound impact on Warhol and his art, and security at the Factory became much stronger afterward.
-For the rest of his life, Warhol lived in fear that Solanas would attack him again.
-"It was the Cardboard Andy, not the Andy I could love and play with," said close friend and collaborator Billy Name.
-"He was so sensitized you couldn't put your hand on him without him jumping.
-I couldn't even love him anymore, because it hurt him to touch him."